Tekhlay/hello-react-front-end/README.md

 ## Key Features <a name="key-features"></a>

-- Create an API endpint by rails.
+- Connect an API endpint from rails.
 - Use api using webpack.

 <!-- GETTING STARTED -->